MaryRinaldi/intelligearth-photo-gis/README.md

 2. Access Render.com Dashboard:
   Access your dashboard on Render.com and click on "New", then select "Static Site".
 3. Connect Your Repository:
     Choose the Git provider that hosts the repository of your React Vite applications, or enter the link to a public repository.
-In our case, we connected our Static Site to the NoteKeeper repository.
+In our case, we connected our Static Site to the main repository.
 4. Configure Project Details:
   Specify the project name, the repository branch, and other necessary information.
 5. Build Commands: